 Make the Best Use of Space

-If your kitchen is small, install more upper cabinets for extra storage space.
+If your kitchen is compact, install upper cabinets for extra storage space.
 Another good idea is to install a cabinet over the refrigerator.

 Counter space can be extended by installing a longer countertop that goes over permanently placed appliances, such as a washing machine or a dishwasher.
 If your kitchen is large enough, you can also consider making an island.